Siege of Ngatapa: Legacy

-In 2004, in a report on land claims in the Poverty Bay and East Cape regions, the Waitangi Tribunal described the executions as "one of the worst abuses of law and human rights in New Zealand's colonial history".
+In 2004, in a report on land claims in the Poverty Bay and East Cape regions, the Waitangi Tribunal described the executions at Ngatapa as "one of the worst abuses of law and human rights in New Zealand's colonial history".
 It also noted that Te Kooti's actions in killing settlers and Māori in Poverty Bay were a breach of the Treaty of Waitangi and went on to comment that "The horrors of Ngatapa were perpetrated to avenge the horrors of Matawhero".
 On 5 January 2019, to commemorate the passage of 150 years since the massacre, a pouwhenua (land post) sculpted from totara wood was unveiled near Matawhero by descendants of those killed.